Coaley Village Playgroup

 Individual education plans and support plans (My Plans) if appropriate will be reviewed together and will include supportive ideas for you at home.

-If you child is undergoing further assessments, you will also be supported by the SENDCO to ensure that you fully understand and are comfortable with the process.
+If your child is undergoing further assessments, you will also be supported by the SENDCO to ensure that you fully understand and are comfortable with the process.

 Who to talk to if I am concerned about my child’s progress?